Jasper Morrison, 2010

 - Glides: colour matched to the small attachment parts for the seat shell, choice of white (except HAL Wood and HAL Ply Wood) or basic dark.
 All bases fitted with glides for carpet; felt glides optionally available for hard floors.

 - Seat shell: dyed-through polypropylene, with optional seat cushion (screwed to the seat shell).

-Base: non-stackable wooden base in natural oak, dark oak or black-pigmented walnut.
+- Base: non-stackable wooden base in natural oak or dark oak.
 Connecting element between shell and base in die-cast aluminium, powder-coated in dim grey.

-Origin of wood: oak (Quercus robur) from Western Europe and/or Poland; American walnut (Juglans nigra) from the USA.
+- Origin of wood: oak (Quercus robur) from Western Europe and/or Poland.

 Jasper Morrison lives and works in London and Tokyo.
 His designs are expressions of the ‘super normal’ design philosophy: rather than seeking unusual or extravagant results, he often breathes new life into proven solutions by means of reinterpretation, further development and refinement.
 He has worked together with Vitra on a regular basis since 1989.

 COPYRIGHT ©2022 VITRA INTERNATIONAL AG.
 ALL RIGHTS RESERVEDCookie Settings